dapplo/Dapplo.HttpExtensions/README.md

 This project helps you to deal with a lot of difficult stuff like having a default proxy or even making a specify proxy possible.
 Also it can handle Json communication, which a lot of REST based APIs use.

+Support for OAuth 2 is also build in, this is currently work in process but with some servers it should already be usable.

 A short example:
 ```
 	using Dapplo.HttpExtensions;